darius/cant/guide.md

 This feature will probably be dropped; it doesn't come up often, and doing without is never much worse.
-(I'm keeping it for now since it's used in the desugaring of `may`, plus it feels like there may be some worthwhile idea somewhere in this neighborhood.)
+(I'm keeping it for now since it's used in the desugaring of `may`, plus it feels like there may be some worthwhile idea somewhere in the neighborhood.)

 More syntax that'd occasionally be nice if it existed: a `(matcher pattern)` creating a single-argument function that returns `#yes` if